 Basic Approach

-From the perspective of human rights due diligence* and in accordance with the Mazda Human Rights Policy, Mazda recognizes that it must identify factors that could negatively affect human rights in its business activities, introduce systems that assign priority levels to these factors, and continuously work to prevent, reduce, rectify, or remedy these issues.
+In accordance with Mazda Human Rights Policy, Mazda recognizes that it must identify factors that could negatively affect human rights in its business activities, introduce human rights due diligence* systems that assign priority levels to these factors, and continuously work to prevent, reduce, rectify, or remedy these issues.
 The Company works to this end and is expanding the scope of its initiatives to include Group companies and suppliers both in Japan and elsewhere.

 * Human rights due diligence involves continuous implementation of a cycle of procedures to identify, prevent, and reduce adverse impacts on human rights in a company's business activities.